POW/MIA

 The POW/MIA (Prisoner of War/Missing in Action) program seeks the fullest accounting of those still listed as POW/MIA in Southeast Asia and anywhere else, regardless of the conflict from which they went missing or were captured.
-Currently Edmond Oklahoma has two MIA/POW...
+Currently Edmond Oklahoma has five MIA/POW...

-Their names are First Lieutenant Robert Wayne Burnes
+First Lieutenant Robert Wayne Burnes

-Staff Sergeant Francis Edward Hamilton.
+Staff Sergeant Francis Edward Hamilton

 ===========================================================